 Lying on the bed, ‘waiting for sleep’

-Focus on your breathing tonight, when you wait for sleep (4).
+Focus on your breathing tonight when you wait for sleep (4).
 It works like a charm (1).
-It interrupts the flow of thoughts, calms the mind, deeply relaxes the muscles and induces quality sleep.
-Enjoy the benefits of a healing sleep.
-You will realize the power of this simple technique.
+It prevents the uncontrolled flow of thoughts.
+As a result, the mind is calmed and muscles are relaxed inducing quality sleep.
+You will enjoy healing sleep with remarkable benefits.
+Most likely you will get hooked on this practice.

 ‘On waking up’, still on the bed